seriema/retro-cloud/README.md

             * `RETROCLOUD_AZ_RESOURCE_GROUP`
         1. CircleCI scripting
             * `CIRCLECI_API_USER_TOKEN`
+    * `virtual-machine/docker/build.sh` to create a tiny (90mb) containerized executable of [Skyscraper](https://github.com/muldjord/skyscraper).
+    * `virtual-machine/docker/start.sh` to run `Skyscraper` as if it was installed locally.
+    * `virtual-machine/docker/publish.sh` to publish the docker image to Docker Hub as `seriema/retro-cloud:scraper-bin`.
+There is only a AMD version as it's meant to be used by the VM.
 * Testing install scripts as a user
     * `start.sh` to run a throwaway Docker container using the latest release image.
     * To test a specific branch: